 - Use one and a half times the recommended amount of detergent in the main wash

 A common concern with cloth diapers is that there will be no way to get stains out of them.
-The best way to get rid of stains on cloth diapers is to hang your clean diapers in the sun to dry.
+The best way to get rid of stains on cloth diapers is to hang your clean diapers and covers in the sun to dry.
 The sun will naturally bleach out stains and leave your diapers fresh.
-If you use laundry stain removers on your cloth diapers, make sure to thoroughly rinse the treated diapers to ensure that no stain remover remains in the fabric.
+If you use laundry stain removers on your cloth diapers, make sure to thoroughly rinse the treated diapers and covers to ensure that no stain remover remains in the fabric.

 ·Your diapers were left soiled for a long period of time and won’t come clean in a regular wash

 ·Your diapers have been repeatedly washed in untreated hard water

 ·Your diapers have been washed repeatedly with a detergent that contains fabric softener

 ·You have been regularly using a petroleum based bum balm